kenmoini/blue-forge/README.md

 The primary workloads Blue Forge supports are ones the deploy and configure workshop environments.
 These are the workshops this platform supports on the IBM Cloud:

-- [Beta] Containers 101 - Should be working, minus DNS
+- [Beta, regression to alpha] Containers 101 - Should be working, minus DNS.
+Needs to be refitted to Terraform deployer
-- [WIP, 85%] Kubernetes 101
+- [Beta] Kubernetes 101
 - [TBA] Ansible Automation
 - [TBA] Ansible for Windows
 - [TBA] DevOps on OpenShift